 Patricia Nelson joined Marsal Lyon Literary Agency in 2014.
-She represents adult, young adult, and middle grade fiction, and is actively looking to add to her list.
-She is always especially interested in seeing novels by BIPOC, queer, and disabled authors in all genres that she represents.
+She represents adult, young adult, and middle grade fiction, and is always especially interested in seeing novels by BIPOC, queer, and disabled authors in all genres that she represents.

 In general, Patricia looks for stories that hook her with a unique plot, fantastic writing and complex characters that jump off the page.
 On the children’s side, Patricia is open to a wide range of genres of YA and MG, with particular interest in contemporary/realistic, magical realism, mystery, science fiction and fantasy.
 On the adult side, she is seeking women’s fiction both upmarket and commercial, historical fiction set in the 20th century, and sexy, smart adult contemporary and historical single title romance.